Larry-Larriee/Tyrone-Bot/README.md

 - Yoo: This runs everytime someone says yoo and responds with a "yoo what's good"
 - Merry: Merry Christmas

-**Note: It is worth noting that like bascially everything nowadays, it records your message data across all the servers you invite it into.
-So yeah..**
+**Note: It is worth noting that like bascially everything nowadays, it records your message data across all the servers you invite it into.**

 *Produced By: Tyrone#1455*